GridlockNetwork/Resources/whitepapers/GridlockNetwork.md

 ##### Trusted service

-A trusted key store service, like Gridlock Keystore, can store a key share and provide additional protection not available in other "passive" storage options.
+A trusted key store service, like Gridlock Watchlight, can store a key share and provide additional protection not available in other "passive" storage options.
 This option adds benefits of modern FinTech security practices, like suspicious transactions, without the ultimate control of a full key store service.